Ruth Carter wants you to read these four books before opening a law firm โ and she shares two top 10 lists from lawyers around the web.

-My Top Four Books on Opening a Law Firm
+My Top Four Books on Opening Your Own Law Firm

-Opening a law firm has changed dramatically since the 1970s when Foonberg wrote the first edition of “How to Start and Build a Law Practice.”
-(Its sixth edition came out in 2020.)
+Opening a law firm has changed dramatically since the 1970s when Foonberg wrote the first edition of โHow to Start and Build a Law Practice.โ (Its sixth edition came out in 2020.)
 When I was in law school, it seemed like there was one way to be a lawyer, and the main differences were whether you worked for the government or in private practice, for a bigger or smaller firm.
+Today, obtaining a business license alongside a law license is crucial for compliance with local regulations and tax obligations.

 When I embraced the idea that I could create my own multifaceted experience as a lawyer, writer, speaker and creator, I realized I had more options than I could ever explore.
 These are the top four books that came to mind when my editor asked what books I recommend to someone considering opening a firm.

-- “Reinventing Professional Services: Building Your Business in the Digital Marketplace” by Ari Kaplan.
-This is a must-have on every entrepreneurial lawyer’s bookshelf.
+- โReinventing Professional Services: Building Your Business in the Digital Marketplaceโ by Ari Kaplan.
+This is a must-have on every entrepreneurial lawyerโs bookshelf.
 Written by a former lawyer, it gives you the nuts and bolts for how you can integrate new technology and digital platforms into your business to be more easily found on the internet and provide more value to your audience by being a resource.
+Additionally, it highlights the importance of malpractice insurance and its role in protecting legal professionals.

 Books for Lawyers Recommended by Lawyers